leafac/yocto-cfa/dissertation/yocto-cfa.md

 <fieldset>
 <legend><strong>Technical Terms</strong></legend>

 The nesting of environments in Step 1 characterizes them as something called _recursive data structures_: data structures that may contain themselves.
-The data structures used to represented Yocto-JavaScript programs are recursive as well (see § \ref{Data Structures to Represent Yocto-JavaScript Programs}).
+The data structures used to represented Yocto-JavaScript programs are recursive as well (see [](#data-structures-to-represent-yocto-javascript-programs)).

 </fieldset>